 Christmas 2002 I got the “Back in the USA” Paul McCartney CD.
 I liked to listen to it on my CD player while I pushed my cat around in a Winnie the Pooh stroller.

 I found that the CD sounded like a memory.
 I heard a song, I don’t remember which one, but it caught my attention with its familiarity.
 When one of my aunts heard me listening to it, she laughed at me and told me I was too young to know who he was.
 I was 11.

 I was 13 when my mom made me throw away the stroller.

 If anxiety is fight or flight, two animal behaviors, the root of the feeling would be the response of the person feeling anxiety.
 So the match would be closer to a predator response versus flight is the typical prey response.

 Both stem from fear.
 Fear of attack.
 Don’t be afraid of the fight.

 She says I’m trying to give my understanding, but I need to accept intellectually…

-She says you can’t describe what rain looks like to someone who’s never seen before… I can tell when it’s raining by the air pressure, the wetness, the smell… but I wish I could tell if it’s going to rain.
+She says you can’t describe what rain looks like to someone who’s never seen before… I can tell when it’s raining by the air pressure, the wetness, the smell… but I wish I could understand if it’s going to rain.

-I just need to accept that I can’t “see” and I never will.
+I just need to accept that I can’t “see,” and I never will.